CriminalPancake/void-stranger-ap/README.md

 Make sure the output file is still named data.win

+Finally, be sure to add the gm-apclientpp.dll to the Void Stranger folder

 ## Connecting to a server

 If the game was patched successfully, you can open the connection menu by pushing F10.
 Press tab to enter data and